-Prerequisite: High school chemistry and biology are essential.
+Prerequisite: High school chemistry and biology.
 Does NOT meet requirements for the major in biology.
-May not be taken by students who have completed BIOL 22a, 22b, 125a, or 175b.
-This lecture course discusses the life cycle, pathogenesis, transmission, and epidemiology of certain organisms (bacteria, viruses, fungi, etc.) that cause important human diseases.
-Other topics will include emerging diseases, host defense mechanisms, vaccines, public health concerns.
+May not be taken by students who have completed BIOL 125a, 132a, or 175b.

+This course discusses the life cycle, pathogenesis, transmission, and epidemiology of certain organisms (bacteria, viruses, fungi, etc.) that cause important human diseases.
+Other topics include emerging diseases, host defense mechanisms, vaccines, public health concerns.
 Usually offered every year.
 Ms. Press